 1. Personal data

-a) when visiting our website
+a) your visit of our website

-Unless otherwise stated in the following sections, no personal data is collected, processed or used when using our websites.When visiting our website, our servers temporarily store every access in a log file.
-The following data will be collected without your intervention and stored on a server in Germany in a data center commissioned by us with automated data removal after 30 days at the latest:
+When you visit our website, our servers will temporarily save every access in a log file.
+In this context, the following data will be collected without any action on your part and will be retained by a computer centre engaged by us on a server in Germany until its automated erasure after 30 days at the latest:

 – the name and URL of the requested file,

-– Referrer URL (the previously visited page),
+– the referrer URL (the previously visited page),

-– date and time of request,
+– the request date and time,

 § 3 USE OF PERSONAL DATA

-– to know who our contractual partner is;
+– knowing who our contracting partner is,

-– to be able to contact you in case of queries ,
+– contacting you in case of enquiries,

-§ 4 DISCLOSURE OF DATA
+§ 4 DATA DISCLOSURE

 1. Transmission of personal data to third parties

-§ 5 COOKIES AND WEB ANALYTICS SERVICES
+§ 5 COOKIES AND WEB ANALYSIS SERVICES

 § 6 SOCIAL PLUG-INS

-2. We use social plug-ins of the short message service Twitter, namely the “Share” button.
+1. We use social plug-ins of the short message service Twitter, namely the “Share” button.
 This plug-in is provided by the Twitter, Inc., 1355 Market St., Suite 900, San Francisco, CA 94103, USA, and provides data on Twitter.
 The plug-in is marked with the Twitter logo.